 The creation of the Plan will strengthen the 17 towns’ capabilities to mitigate damage from storm events, react more quickly in their recovery efforts, and provide a clear path toward resiliency in the face of climate change and rising seas.
 The Regional Long Term Recovery Plan will guide recovery actions that result in an overall resilient, safe, physically accessible, sustainable, and economically strong region. oHljngjThe project is designed to encourage partnership between local, regional, and state governing bodies, the private business sector, and the residents of the region.
 Encouraging collaboration of the 17 towns will expedite the recovery process through sharing resources and educating a large segment of the public.

-- Primary Funding Source: FEMA
+- Primary Funding Source: HUD

 Northwest Conservation District – Building Municipal Resilience Using Low Impact Development Design